ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Swiftness *(Melee or Wimpy only)*

-Killing an enemy gives you a 1 second of time freeze (+200ms per additional level).
-You can extend this by killing more enemies before it wears off.
+Killing an enemy temporarily freezes time.
+Killing more enemies before time unfreezes gives you a small duration bonus.

 ## Elemental Upgrades